datacat-org/datacat-contracts/README.md

 # Datacat
+Datacat is a decentralised data annotation platform which provides bias free annotation capabilities by decentralizing the task of data annotation.
+We achieve this by spinning up different subnets using **IPC** that are geographically locked

 ## Circle :-
 We are using Circle in our project for its smart contract platform and developer wallets capability.